Advanced discovery in the SolarWinds Platform

 Discovery ranges.
 Although you can discover specific nodes, SolarWinds recommends using a range of IP addresses or subnets for a more complete picture of your network.
 None of the discovered elements count toward your license total or affect system performance until you begin monitoring.
 You can add multiple IP ranges or subnets to the same scan, but you cannot include IP ranges and subnets in the same scan.

 Discovery thresholds.
 If you run a discovery and nodes you expect to see are not found, you may need to adjust the timeout and retry thresholds.
 In an environment with high latency, the default values may not be high enough.
-Only adjust these values after an initial scan.
+Adjust these values after an initial scan.
 The higher the threshold value, the longer the discovery job takes to complete.

 Polling engine.
 If you have multiple polling engines, you will see an option to select a polling engine.
 The polling engine you select runs the discovery job and monitors your network.
 SolarWinds recommends that you limit a poller to 12,000 elements, so be careful not to overload one polling engine.
 If you have a large environment with significant differences in latency, position the polling engine close to the monitored objects.